oracle-livelabs/pts/orcl-dbcs-19c/prepare/prepare.md

-# Application data management and administration
+# Prepare for application data

 ## Introduction